ajp76054/todo-app-interview/README.md

 # Routes

 API URL is located in the `variables.ts` file and is already imported into the `todos.service.ts` file for you to consume.
-The API accepts any of the follow request types in the list.
+The API accepts any of the following request types in the list.

  - GET	/todos
  - GET	/todos/1